792 Naval Air Squadron

-792 Naval Air Squadron (792 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) and was originally formed at RNAS St Merryn (HMS Vulture) in August 1940 as an Air Target Unit, equipped with six Blackburn Skuas.
+792 Naval Air Squadron (792 NAS), also known as 792 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+I was most recently active from 2001 to 2009 operating the Mirach 100/5 unmanned subsonic drones which were used to test the Sea Dart Missile System on Type 42 destroyers and Sidewinder missiles on Harrier and Tornado fighters, having reformed at RNAS Culdrose (HMS Seahawk), Cornwall, in November 2001 from the Fleet Target Group, from RNAS Portland (HMS Osprey), which closed in 1998.

+It was originally formed at RNAS St Merryn (HMS Vulture) in August 1940 as an Air Target Unit, equipped with six Blackburn Skuas.
 The squadron disbanded in 1945 and merged with 794 Naval Air Squadron.
-792 Squadron reformed at RNAS Culdrose (HMS Seahawk) in 1948 as a Night Fighter Training Unit.
+792 Squadron reformed at RNAS Culdrose in 1948 as a Night Fighter Training Unit.
 It was initially equipped with Fairey Firefly NF.1s and Avro Ansons.
-They were later replaced with Sea Hornets shortly before the squadron disbanded again in August 1950.
+They were later replaced with de Havilland Sea Hornets shortly before the squadron disbanded again in August 1950.

-The squadron was reformed at RNAS Culdrose (HMS Seahawk) in November 2001 from the Fleet Target Group, from RNAS Portland (HMS Osprey), which closed in 1998.
-It operated the Mirach 100/5 unmanned subsonic drones which were used to test the Sea Dart Missile System on Type 42 destroyers and Sidewinder missiles on Harrier and Tornado fighters.
 It is not listed on the current Royal Navy website and is believed to have been replaced by QinetiQ's Combined Aerial Target Service contract.